 Here are some of the things that result from a poorly architected Big Data infrastructure.

 The amount of data you collect to feed a Big Data project can be often overwhelming.
 And in seasonal industries like retail, marketing, and tourism, the volume of data can swell in a very short period of time.

 Unless your infrastructure can rapidly scale in order to capture, process and analyze the surge of data coming from various data sources like social media, POS (Point-Of-Sale), and weblogs, you won’t be able to take full advantage of those valuable insights and gain competitive advantage on time.

 Degraded experience for data users

 Poor infrastructure can fail when subjected to a deluge of data.
-This can cause downtime, which would in turn deprive data analysts and other users from the information they need.
-Some of this information may delay the delivery of certain services, resulting in frustrated users, irate customers and a damaged reputation.
+This can cause downtime, which would in turn deprive data analysts and other users of the information they need.
+Some of this information may delay the delivery of certain services, resulting in frustrated users, irate customers, and a damaged reputation.

 First of all, an on-premise Hadoop cluster costs a fortune.
 That alone can carve a gaping hole in your bank account.
 Sadly, if your infrastructure is poorly designed, that will only be the start of your financial challenges.
 The cost of maintaining a shoddy Big Data infrastructure can shoot up your operating expenses and seriously hurt your cash flow.

 Poor infrastructure will not only fail.
 It can also cause Big Data systems to churn out inaccurate, unreliable, or totally false information.